-WHPS facilitate monthly tours of the Drop Redoubt for people wishing to see the fort and learn a bit about its history and features from our own knowledgeable guides.
+WHPS facilitate free monthly tours of the Drop Redoubt for people wishing to see the fort and learn a bit about its history and features from our own knowledgeable guides.

 These must be booked directly through email@example.com